AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

 published: true
 ---

-If you haven't alraedy read my previous post on sine functions, go check it out after reading this one.
+<p>If you haven't already read my previous post on sine functions, go check it out after reading this one.</p>

-How to create circular motion should be another weapon in your creative coding arsenal, this blog post will explains how to achieve it in P5JS in a number of different ways.
-Starting with the simplest form: rotating a point around a circle.
+<p>How to create circular motion should be another weapon in your creative coding arsenal, this blog post will explains how to achieve it in P5JS in a number of different ways.
+Starting with the simplest form: rotating a point around a circle.</p>

-To create a rotating point, we usually need 3 parameters: the center of the circle around which we are rotating, the radius, and the angle.
-The angle in our case will simply be a linearly increasing parameter, which is as always: Time.
+<p>To create a rotating point, we usually need 3 parameters: the center of the circle around which we are rotating, the radius, and the angle.
+The angle in our case will simply be a linearly increasing parameter, which is as always: Time.</p>

 <pre><code>